Landscape Hints

 Humphry Repton

 A quick word about these two images, for they are hilarious.
-The landscape alteration here does not involve physical changes but rather just the addition of livestock — farm animals as decorative elements to transform the English countryside into a mythical Romantic idyll.
+The landscape alteration here does not seem to involve any physical changes but rather just the addition of livestock — farm animals as decorative elements, living sculptures even, transforming the English countryside into a mythical Romantic idyll.

 Humphry Repton